List of automobiles notable for negative reception: Subaru 360 (North American version) (1968–70)

 The Subaru 360 was successful in its native country of Japan.
 In 1968, entrepreneur Malcolm Bricklin imported it to America after he discovered it was very cheap to do so because they were light enough to be exempt from US automotive safety standards.
 The first Subaru model sold in America, the 360 had an MSRP of $1,297 and was marketed with the slogan "Cheap and ugly does it!"
 The 360 was a commercial failure in North America.
 Car and Driver, in a period review, called it one of the ugliest cars in history and "the most bulbous bubble ever to putt-putt."

 It remains one of the worst vehicles Consumer Reports has ever tested.
 The publication noted that the car took 37.5 seconds to go from 0–60 MPH, it was dangerously structurally deficient in a 30MPH crash test with a standard car, and its bumpers were "virtually useless against anything more formidable than a watermelon", all of which made the publication deem the 360 "unacceptably hazardous".
 They ended the review by saying that it "was a pleasure to squirm out of the [car], slam the door and walk away."
 Imports ceased in 1970 and 360s remained unsold in stock for years, leading Bricklin to attempt to launch a series of Go-Kart race tracks using the Subarus as racing cars.
 Urban legends persist that unsold 360s were either crushed or pushed into the ocean.
-Despite the 360's failure, Subaru of America continued operation and eventually found success, selling over 200,000 units a year by 2006.
+Despite the 360's failure, Subaru of America continued operations and eventually found success, selling over 200,000 units a year by 2006.